Consent & Anti-Discrimination Policies

 Each person must make sure everyone has the mental and emotional capacity to give informed consent.

 Be aware of any pre-existing social power imbalances that may exist between you and the person you are negotiating with (new vs experienced, gender-related, race-related, assertive vs shy, etc) so that you can ensure that these imbalances are not negatively impacting your negotiation.

 If the person you wish to play with has someone whose consent is required before they can engage in kink or sexual activities, ensure that you have their enthusiastic consent for all details of the scene.

 Negotiate the scope of your scene prior to the activities.
 The bottom must give verbal consent to all types of touch, including but not limited to sexual touch, before the scene begins.

 The top is legally responsible for stopping the activities at any suggestion that the bottom has withdrawn consent.
 The bottom is ethically responsible for being clear and unequivocal when withdrawing consent.

 Anonymity and discretion is essential within BDSM/kink spaces.
 Attempts to "dox" or "out" someone will not be tolerated.

 Ask for consent before following or interacting with someone on social media.

-If you experience or witness a consent incident, tell a Dungeon Monitor or clearly marked delegate of the event immediately.
+If you experience or witness a consent incident, tell a Dungeon Monitor or clearly marked delegate of the event (with a glowing red wristband) immediately.
 Please also report if you think someone is not able to consent.
 Violation of this consent policy may result in expulsion from the event or group.
 No one is exempt from the rules.